 CARILLON PRACTICE ROOM (201-G)

-MUSIC REFERENCE BOOKS -- print editions of MGG, Grove's Encyclopedias, Baker's Biographical Dictionaries, and numerous finding aids), are currently located on the main level to the left of the elevators.
+MUSIC REFERENCE BOOKS -- print editions of MGG, Grove's Encyclopedias, Baker's Biographical Dictionaries, and numerous finding aids are located on the main level to the left of the elevators.

-MUSIC JOURNALS -- we currently subscribe to thirty music journals that are NOT available online through Music Index, JSTOR, etc. Most of these are instrument-specific, such as International Trumpet Guild, Double Reed, Saxophone Symposium, and Percussive Notes.
-Both current and back issues are located on the lower level; please ask at the Information desk if you need assistance.
+MUSIC JOURNALS -- we currently subscribe to twenty-eight music journals that are NOT available online through Music Index, JSTOR, etc. Most of these are instrument-specific, such as International Trumpet Guild, Double Reed, Saxophone Symposium, and Percussive Notes.
+Both current and back issues are located on the lower level; please ask at the Information Desk if you need assistance.